Free Consultation · Call 24/7

 Dyskinetic cerebral palsy is generally a result of a brain injury before birth, during birth, or shortly after delivery.

-Brain damage can be a result of:
+Brain damage can result from the following:

 • Infections